heyxyz/hey/README.md

 ## GitHub Mirror

-We manage our repositories using [Pierre](https://pierre.co/).
-You can view our mirrored repository on GitHub [here](https://github.com/heyxyz/hey).
-While we don't accept pull requests (PRs) on GitHub, you're welcome to open issues.
+Our repositories are managed using [Pierre](https://pierre.co/).
+You can find our mirrored repository on GitHub [here](https://github.com/heyxyz/hey).
+Although we do not accept pull requests (PRs) on GitHub, we encourage you to open issues.

 ## License